Dinner theater: Alhambra Dinner Theatre

 The Alhambra Dinner Theatre in Jacksonville, Florida was opened in 1967 by Leon Simon.
 It was purchased in 1985 by Tod Booth, who left Chicago's Drury Lane Theatres.
 The Alhambra is the oldest dinner theater still open.
 The facility uses a thrust stage to provide all 400 seats with an unobstructed view.

 Chanhassen Dinner Theatres

-The Chanhassen Dinner Theatres in Minneapolis-Saint Paul, Minnesota were founded in 1968.
+Chanhassen Dinner Theatres in the Minneapolis-Saint Paul area were founded in 1968.

+Chanhassen claims to be the largest professional dinner theater in the U.S. The Main Stage seats 577, the Fireside Theatre contains 230 seats for non-dining patrons, and the Playhouse Theatre has tables for 126.
+The Main Stage production cast are members of Actors Equity.

 Herb Bloomberg, who designed and built the expanded Old Log Theatre near Lake Minnetonka, subsequently constructed and operated the Chanhassen Dinner Theatres.
 The Old Log Theatre has an attached dining room.
 Revenue from food sales is necessary for financial success, but is not a dinner theater.
-The Chanhassen claims to be the largest professional dinner theater in the U.S. The Main Stage seats 577, the Fireside Theatre contains 230 seats for non-dining patrons, and the Playhouse Theatre has tables for 126.